 When managing a group of people, soft skills are even more important because you're responsible for leading, motivating, and encouraging your team.
 In fact, managers with great leadership soft skills can boost their team's productivity by up to 30%.
 There's nothing soft about that!

-Whether you're new to management or have years of experience under your belt, it's crucial to continue learning and developing as a leader.
-By learning more about the types of soft skills that can benefit managers, you can determine which areas you want to improve upon to better oversee your team.
+Soft skills are crucial in this process.
+Whether you're new to management or have years of experience under your belt, you must continue learning and developing as a leader.
+By learning more about the types of soft skills that benefit managers, you can determine which areas you want to improve to better oversee your team and strategize on increasing productivity and revenue per employee.

-Keep reading for 10 soft skills that every manager should have in 2022 and some resources to help you work on them.
+Keep reading for 10 soft skills every manager should have in 2024 and some resources to help you work on them.

 10 Soft Skills for Managers